Divy2103/data-pipeline-for-quick-commerce-data-analytics/README.md

 # Internship_project

-This is my first commit.
+This is the project fro swiggy data.